mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm/README.md

 password: password
 ```

-And they will display localised data thanks to the configured Realm User Roles.
+And they will display localised data thanks to the configured App Services User Roles.

-## Authenticate with your Realm App
+## Authenticate with your App Services App

 This sample is preconfigured to render, and more specifically, **authenticate** users who are verified to view a specific chart.
 You can run the sample as-is, or you can modify it to render and authenticate your own chart by completing the following steps:

-### Prepare MongoDB Realm
+### Prepare your App Services App

-Choose or create a Realm Cloud app which will be used to authenticate users who wish to view your chart.
+Choose or create an App which will be used to authenticate users who wish to view your chart.

-1. Log onto MongoDB Realm
+1. Log onto Atlas App Services

-   - Create Realm App if you haven't already
+   - Create App Services App if you haven't already

 2. Click on Users on the left navigation column